Kenzie-Nice/Kenzie_Nice_2.0.github.io/README.md

   <h1>This is a page about cups</h1>

   <p class="text-blue">We use cups all the time; as humans, we have had cups around for our entire existence.
 Fun, right?
-Did you know that the oldest cups ever found are actually made from skull caps!!</p>
-  <p class="hover-text">This text appears when you hover over the blue text.</p>
+Did you know that the oldest cups ever found are actually made from skull caps!! <span class="hover-text">This text appears when you hover over the blue text.</span></p>

   <p id="paragraph">There are many types of cups.
 Mugs, Coffee Cups, Teacups, Paper cups</p>